petersellars/Puppet-Infrastructure/README.markdown

 # Puppet Infrastructure #

-This Puppet Module contains Role, Profiles and Hiera data used to configue my personal infrastructure.
+This Puppet Module contains Role, Profiles and Hiera data used to configure my personal infrastructure.

 ## Tools ##